Code-Institute-Submissions/CI-MS2-Magic-Island/README.md

 - Animation before load website showing what to expect.

-- Navigation Bar representing a sunset.

-- About section nicely fade in with scroll.
+- About and Thing to Do sections nicely fade in with scroll.

-- Things to Do section with buttons showing different things to do, and also showing in the Google Maps API.
+- Things to Do section with buttons showing different things to do, and also showing the locations on the Google Maps API.

-- Pop up Modal when submitting the form with thank you messages
+- Pop up Modal when submitting the form with thank you message.

 - Scroll to top button - this feature enables the user to quickly move back to the top of the page

+- Footer representing a sunset.

 - Footer with social media links.